 - Attend the training sessions and learn to use the system.

 - Successfully write your pattern and examine it in the SEM mode, taking pictures.

 - Prepare a short report describing your project.
 The report should be about 5 pages total.
-It should include a short introduction to your project, and motivation for using e-beam lithography.
-You should describe your process (the e-beam part) and include "recipe" information about the resist, the exposure parameters.
-You should include pictures SEM and optical microscope pictures of your results.
-Give a discussion of problems encountered.
-Especially important is to point to information about new techniques and recipes which are useful for future users.
-The report should be turned in PDF or HTML format so that it is suitable for posting in our web-based process archive.
+It should include a short introduction and motivation for your project.
+You should describe your process and include "recipe" information about the resist, the exposure parameters, etc. You should include SEM pictures of your results.
+Include a discussion of problems encountered.
+Especially important is to document information about new techniques and recipes which may be useful to future users.
+The report should be turned in PDF format so that it is suitable for posting in the Nanolab web-based process archive.